WGLab/doc-ANNOVAR/user-guide/filter.md

 **For disease-specific variants**:

-* clinvar_20160302: ClinVar database with separate columns (CLINSIG CLNDBN CLNACC CLNDSDB CLNDSDBID) for each variant
+* clinvar_20160302: ClinVar database with separate columns (CLINSIG CLNDBN CLNACC CLNDSDB CLNDSDBID) for each variant (Please check the download page for the latest version, or read below for creating your own most updated version)
 * cosmic70: the latest COSMIC database with somatic mutations from cancer and the frequency of occurence in each subtype of cancer.
 For more updated cosmic, see instructions below on how to make them.
 * icgc21: International Cancer Genome Consortium version 21 mutations.
 * nci60: NCI-60 human tumor cell line panel exome sequencing allele frequency data